 Ali TariqMathematics and Finance

-Ali is a second year BSc Mathematics and Finance student.
+Ali is a third year BSc Mathematics and Finance student.
 Visiting City on an Applicant Day really helped him to make his decision.

 Why did you decide to apply to study at City?